How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 Transfer the pesto to an airtight container or glass jar and cover it with a thin layer of olive oil.
 You can store pesto in the fridge for three to four days.

-How to freeze pesto with fresh basil
+How to freeze fresh basil pesto without cheese

 You can place pesto in a freezer-proof airtight container and freeze it for up to three months.